SambaGodschynski/integra7-editor-web/README.md

-# integra7-editor-web
+# Integra7 Editor Web
-A web version of the integra7 editor.
+A web version of Rolands Integra7 editor.

 The original Integra-7 Editor is just a web page embedded into a VST-Plugin.
 This project just uses those sources, adding some WebMidi stuff to get the editor to work in the browser.